 That evening we booked a tour for the following day and attempted to go to a karaoke bar.
 We asked Reggie, the concierge, for directions to the nearest karaoke place and – in case that didn’t work out – directions to the nearest “disco” place.
 Being as I left my zoot suit and pompadour back in Canada, I hoped that “disco” meant “dancing” and not “Saturday Night Fever”.

 There were some slightly crossed wires, as Reggie seemed to be under the impression that we wanted to do both.
 As we left towards the karaoke place he ran after us, saying that he’d be off in five minutes and asking if we’d like him to come dancing with us.
 Kat, believing that he meant that he would be glad to guide us to the bar, said simply “No, we’re good.”
 Reggie, to his credit, took the rejection like a man.
-Amelia and I (mostly I) spent the rest of the night ridiculing her for her cold-hearted dismissal of our favourite concierge.
+The Missus and I (mostly I) spent the rest of the night ridiculing her for her cold-hearted dismissal of our favourite concierge.
 Unfortunately, “the rest of the night” was not very long at all, as we were thwarted by the nearest bar’s private-room-only policy (which was expensive for a group of merely three).
 Dancing seemed empty without Reggie, so we decided to turn in for the night instead.

 The next day we went on a tour of Macau.
 It was very interesting.
 For instance, we learned that the first temple that we visited is called “A-Ma”.
 When Portuguese explorers arrived in the area, they asked the locals what the place was called.
 Assuming that the explorers were asking about the big temple, the locals responded “A-Ma”, which sounded like “Macao” to the Portuguese.